 Start by scheduling your day around unbroken periods of focus in work.
 Creative people work in intense daily bursts of 4 to 5 hours, divided into blocks of 90 to 120 minutes with short breaks, then they call it a day.

 There are other strategies available.
-For example, leaving your hardest cognitively tasks in the morning, you might put off meetings until after lunch, or check email only a couple times a day.
+For example, leaving your hardest cognitive tasks to the morning, putting off meetings until after lunch, or checking email only a couple times a day.

 Super creative people alternate periods of intensive work with periods of delivered rest.
 When concentrating on a difficult task, tempt your subconscious mind to work on it.
 By resting immediately after this, you can give your subconscious mind time to discover solutions that were eluding your conscious effort.

 A regular early morning routine pays off, maybe there are things that need to be attended early on your day, so make sure to take this time back on the afternoon and evenings.